Beginning Behavior Consulting Mentorship with Sarah Filipiak

 Auditing is also available Auditors may observe and learn about topics under discussion between the mentor and full mentees.
 Auditors do not attend the weekly live chats, may not introduce their own cases or ask for specific input on their own work.
 Auditors may participate in ongoing topics and discussions, and their questions will be answered if time allows.
 Auditing is simply an opportunity to observe and learn from the mentees' and mentors' experiences.
 Auditor Spots are all 8 CEUs for CCPDT.

-Last day to register March 5 at 5 pm Eastern!
+Last day to register August 18 at 5 pm Eastern

-Starts March 6th, 2017 Meets online Sunday evenings at 8:30 pm Eastern
+Meets online Sunday evenings at 8:30 pm Eastern.

 - Are you new to behavior consulting, or thinking about starting working in behavior?